Tewkesbury Park

 Mint, Tewkesbury

-And finally, we come to our own restaurant, Mint, run by our visionary Head Chef Anuj Thakur.
-Our revamped restaurant opens on 27 October, and is a relaxed and inviting place to enjoy contemporary Cotswold food.
+And finally, we come to our own restaurant, Mint; a relaxed and inviting place to enjoy contemporary Cotswold food.

 The menu changes regularly, to make the most of the fabulous, seasonal produce.
 There’s always delectable locally-sourced meats, British-caught fish, and any amount of Cotswold-grown vegetables.
 But (and here’s our insider’s tip), always, always leave room for a pudding.